Suckley: History and amenities

+The name Suckley derives from the Old English sucgalēah meaning 'bird wood/clearing'.
+The bird in question may be a sparrow or a Common whitethroat.

 The parish church is dedicated to John the Baptist.
 Plans to modernise the church are going ahead, the aim is to make the church more important and useful to the local community by making it into a community centre as well as a church.

 Following the Poor Law Amendment Act 1834 Suckley Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.
 Suckley railway station was opened in 1897 on the Worcester, Bromyard and Leominster Railway.
 The station lay outside the parish in the parish of Knightwick, as did the nearby stations of Knightwick and Yearsett, both of which dated from the opening of the line from Worcester to a temporary terminus at Yearsett in 1877 (closed 1888 when the line was opened throughout to Bromyard).
 Suckley station closed with the Worcester-Bromyard line on 5 September 1964.
 The replacement bus service ran until 2012 when the Suckley-Bromyard section was cancelled due to lack of ridership.
 Bus services continue to operate between Suckley and Worcester.
 After a review of public transport by Worcestershire County Council in 2014, the frequency doubled to six buses per day, the most frequent service ever of public transport for the parish.
 In contrast the 2014 review ended the single, weekly bus service between Suckley and Malvern.